DanielBMarkham/Info-Ops/manuscript/chapter5.md

 There are all kinds of things out there!
 Sky, clouds, birds, squirrels.
 Who the heck named all this stuff?
 Sure, for as long as people could speak, they had words for the things around them.
 But languages were different, environments were different.
 What was needed was some kind of system for organizing all the stuff around us so everything goes into a category.
 Then we can start studying the things in different categories.

 Today we go online and find out what things are.
 Didn't you ever wonder how everything got organized?
+Who came up with a system for organizing all the stuff we see?

 Aristotle.[^5-1]